AnsuKurian40/AlumniLink/README.md

 ✅ **Q&A Forum (Like Quora)**
    - Students post questions.
    - Alumni provide detailed answers.

+✅ **Referral Requests**
+   - Students can request **referrals** from alumni for jobs & internships.
+   - Alumni can review and approve referral requests.
+   - Encourages direct networking between students and working professionals.

 ---